The Inbound Methodology

 2. Converting Visitors Into Leads

-3. Closing Leads Into Customers
+3. Converting Leads Into Customers

 4. Delighting Customers

-- Surveys: continuing to improve by gaining feedback from your clients can really help drive innovation whilst focusing on your strengths.
+- Surveys: Continuing to improve by gaining feedback from your clients can really help drive innovation whilst focusing on your strengths.
 Connect with customers through email, social media and specific website actions.